metastatedev/smarter-contracts/liquidity/swap_contract/README.md

 ### The Swap contract:

 The swap contract storage contains the following information:
-- addresses of the token contracts that describes that token systems.
-E.g., token A () and token B ().
+- addresses of the token contracts/systems.
+E.g., token A (KT1D7UF5Yqtn7QyqH6ty9Sw62oZaUgcZHNXL) and token B (KT1TdDXW1AjDrekZmUSuy98HwhRBXmD3znwg).
 - addresses of the two parties that are involved in the swap.
 E.g., Alice (tz1ccqAEwfPgeoipnXtjAv1iucrpQv3DFmmS) and Bob (tz1Ra8yQVQN4Nd7LpPQ6UT6t3bsWWqHZ9wa6).
 - the agreed swap amounts.
 E.g., Alice gives 5 token A to Bob and gets 10 token B from Bob.
 Storage: